Claudio Canaparo: Education and career

 Canaparo was born in the city port of Campana, Buenos Aires, Argentina, to a mother of Hebrew origins and an Italian rooted father; he was a traveller, manual worker and scientific researcher before entering academia.
 He studied at the Faculty of Political Science at the University of Rosario, at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Buenos Aires, at the DAMS (delle arti, della musica e dello spettacolo) at the Università degli Studi di Bologna, and received his Ph.D. under the supervision of William Rowe at King's College London in 2000.

 He joined the Faculty of Arts at Exeter University in 1995 where he created the Centre for Latin American Studies.
 In 2009 he was appointed Visiting Professor at Birkbeck College, where he stays until 2015.
 He was also Associated Researcher at the Université Catholique de Louvain-la-Neuve in Belgium between 2007 and 2012.
-Between 2015 and 2021 he was professor or philosophy at the Académie de Bordeaux in France.

 In 2012 he started to supervise and teach within the postgraduate program from the Universidad Nacional de Quilmes and from Universidad Nacional de Buenos Aires, both in Argentina.
 In the same year he developed a project of teaching basic philosophy to 8–10 years old children from ‘Arc-en-Ciel’ public school of Feugarolles in France.
 From 2015 he has been also professor of philosophy at the Académie de Bordeaux in France.